Winter 2016 • • • • • volume I issue I • • • • • December 16, 2016

 Dean Shook trades places with senior, Ed Hidalgo

-Monday, November 28, 2016 was a monumental day in SoBA history.
-In SoBA’s first ever Dean for a Day competition, Dean Chris Shook acceded his deanship for the day to Eduardo Hidalgo, a SoBA Senior majoring .... read more.....
+Monday, November 28, 2016 was a monumental day in COB history.
+In COB’s first ever Dean for a Day competition, Dean Chris Shook acceded his deanship for the day to Eduardo Hidalgo, a COB Senior majoring .... read more.....

 UM Students Advance to National Sales Competition